tomjoht/tomjoht.github.io/_posts/2020/2/2020-02-09-more-than-just-api-docs.md

 *  Defining templates for docs that provide standards for content such as CLI docs, schemas, and other structured information that doesn't have an industry standard

-*  Defining and implementation the display of specification information for different products -- the attributes, display approach, data storage approach
+*  Defining and implementation the display of specification information for different products &mdash; the attributes, display approach, and data storage approach

 *  Awareness and understanding of legal red flags and danger zones, as well as the legal review process and resolution